 As the world of education changes, Home Learning is more important than ever.
 So, what are the five most important reasons Home Learning is important in modern education?

-- GCSE courses are moving away from ‘controlled assessments’ meaning a greater emphasis on exams.
-Home Learning supports retention of information to develop long term memory, which increases the chances of success for examinations.
+GCSE courses are no longer assessed through ‘controlled assessments’ meaning a greater emphasis on exams.
+Home Learning supports retention of information to develop long-term memory, which increases the chances of success for examinations.

-- Home Learning can be fun!
-It’s an opportunity for parents and other adults to take an active interest in what their child is doing.
+Home Learning can be fun!
+It’s an opportunity for parents and carers to take an active interest in what their child is doing.